luxonis/depthai-docs-website/source/pages/faq.rst

 How do I Record (or Encode) Video with DepthAI?
 ###############################################

 DepthAI supports h.264 and h.265 (HEVC) and JPEG encoding directly itself - without any host support.
-The :ref:`DepthAI demo app <Default run>` shows and example of how to access this functionality.
+The :ref:`DepthAI demo app <DepthAI Demo>` shows and example of how to access this functionality.

 .. image:: /_static/images/faq/recording.png